Green spaces, from parks and gardens to street trees and pocket parks, are all vitally important for our quality of life and health in urban areas.

 As we seek to tackle the UK growing housing crisis by building at higher densities within urban areas, we must ensure we do not repeat the mistakes of previous generations.
 With local authority budgets under increasing pressure however, green infrastructure is frequently seen as a cost rather than a benefit.

 Alongside this, town planning which guides its provision, all too often it utilises blunt space standards.

 What do we need?

-Beyond quantitative standards, there is a clear lack of tools available, through which we might appraise or value the quality or success of open space, beyond expensive, time consuming and often subjective site surveys.
+We lack tools which can appraise or value the quality or success of open space, beyond expensive, time consuming and often subjective site surveys.

-As such local authorities, park managers, property developers & investors and anyone else involved in urban creation or development evolve business and policy cases for urban greenspace investment in a relative vacuum.
+As a as result, local authorities, park managers, property developers & investors, and anyone else involved in urban creation or development, evolve business and policy cases for urban greenspace investment in a relative vacuum.

 Greenkeeper will help to answer all these questions.